pnwparksfan/RageEuphoriaTester/README.md

  3. Press F11 to open the menu
  4. Select and configure a Euphoria message
  5. Click "Sent To..." to send it to a ped

+# Releases:

+Get [the latest release](https://github.com/pnwparksfan/RageEuphoriaTester/releases) if you just want a ready-to-go DLL